flagpolejs/flagpole/docs/setup.md

 Run the Appium server before executing any Appium tests.
 Also, make sure the device, emulator, or simulator under test is connected and available.

+To setup an Android emulator for testing, install [Android Studio](https://developer.android.com/studio/).
+Make sure when you run the installer that an Android Virtual Device (AVD) is selected for installation under the custom installation options.
+Once Android Studio is up and running, click on the menu item Tools and select AVD Manager.
+From this screen you can create your Android emulator.
+Appium should recognize the emulator without any addtional configuration, but if you want to run multiple tests in parallel, specify the device UDID in the session capabilities.
+You can get the device UDID by running `adb devices` from a terminal emulator.
+The capability for the device UDID is simply `udid`.

+To setup an iOS device or simulator for testing, install [Xcode](https://developer.apple.com/xcode/).
+Create a new app in Xcode and install a developer certificate for Apple development.
+Check the simulators available in Xcode from the center, top portion of the Xcode window.
+Use those simulator names as the values for the `deviceName` capabilitiy.
+Refer [here](https://appium.io/docs/en/drivers/ios-xcuitest-real-devices/) for real devices.

 ```javascript
 Add the desired capabilities to each scenario like so:
 flagpole("Basic Smoke Test of App", async (suite) => {